MI-AFP/tutorials/tutorials/02_functions-types.md

 c = (a + 7) :: Double
 ```

-Haskell does not have implicit conversion and if you do something like it is in example above, you will get an error during compilation.
-Type system is very strict and helps programmers to find more bugs during compile time and not during runtime (where is more problematic to find it).
+Haskell does not have implicit conversion and if you do something like it is in the example above, you will get an error during compilation.
+The type system is very strict and helps programmers to find more bugs during compile time and not during runtime (where is more problematic to find it).

 ```
     Couldn`t match type ‘Integer’ with ‘[Char]’